A Mathematical Explanation of Transformers: Convolution Transformers for Video and Image Problems

 where the score function $\gamma$ is computed as discussed in Section \ref{sec.convTrans}.
 For the operator-splitting scheme (\ref{eq.split.attention})--(\ref{eq.split.fnn}), we add two additional substeps before (\ref{eq.split.attention}).
 Given $u^0$, we compute $u^1$ by $M=6+J$ substeps:

 {\bf Substep 1}: Solve $\widetilde{u}^{1/M}$ from

 {\bf Substep 2}: Compute $u^{2/M}$ from

 The remaining intermediate variables $u^{3/M},...,u^1$ can be computed via (\ref{eq.split.attention})--(\ref{eq.split.fnn}), respectively.
-In spatial discretization, $N_x$ corresponds to the number of tokens, i.e., the number of channels in CvT.
-Equipped with data pre- and post-processing as discussed in Section \ref{sec.vit}, the discretized new operator splitting scheme recovers a one-head one-stage CvT.
+In spatial discretization, $N_x$ corresponds to the number of tokens, i.e., the number of convolution channels in CvT.
+Equipped with data pre- and post-processing as discussed in Section \ref{sec.vit}, the discretized new operator-splitting scheme recovers a one-head one-stage CvT.

 For a $K$-stage CvT, the number of tokens changes from stage to stage.
 This property can be realized by incorporating the new operator-splitting scheme with a hybrid splitting scheme \cite{tai2024pottsmgnet}.
 Specifically, we need to define $K$ convolution kernels and a bias for convolutional token embedding.
 Based on the multigrid idea, these kernels are discretized at different scales, corresponding to various numbers of tokens.